ferndev/lrlms/README.md

 # lrlms
-A Wordpress Plugin for the creation and delivery of sophisticated courses and tutorials
+A Wordpress Plugin for the creation and delivery of sophisticated courses and tutorials.

+Work in progress.
+Adaptation of a non-Wordpress based LMS I created a while back.